Skip to Content

 More things to do in Bamburgh

-Try out the surf or take a walk through the dunes to sandy Bamburgh Beach, visit historic St Aidan’s Church and call in to the Grace Darling Museum, dedicated to the Victorian lighthouse keeper’s daughter who rescued survivors from a paddle steamer shipwrecked off the Northumberland coast.
-Wyndenwell café makes a good stop for ice cream or coffee and cake, or the Potted Lobster restaurant specialises in local fish and seafood.
+Try out the surf or take a walk through the dunes on sandy Bamburgh Beach, visit historic St Aidan’s Church which has been a place of worship for 1400 years, and call in to the Grace Darling Museum, dedicated to the Victorian lighthouse keeper’s daughter who rescued survivors from a paddle steamer shipwrecked off the Northumberland coast.

 Bamburgh Beach, Northumerland, seen from the castle